wiklundm/arcticsleddogclub/README.md

 * Add Captcha to the contact form to allow better security from spam.
 * Choices for GDPR
 * Submit the form to Arctic Sleddog Site instead of Code Institute template.
 I have not learned JavaScript yet but will change this when I have the knowledge.
+* The Lighthouse results were affected by cookies and cache issues caused by the YouTube video.
+We have not learned this lesson yet.

   _To implement in the next update_
 * A separate page for those interested in competitions.